nrockey/uv-virus-inactivation-prediction/prediction-examples/README.md

 # 'prediction-examples' folder

 # PLEASE CHECK BACK SOON!
-Files in this folder is still under construction!
+Files in this folder are still under construction!

 # The purpose of this folder is to provide examples of how to predict the UV inactivation rate constants of dsDNA and/or (+) ssRNA viruses of interest.